A categorical invariant for cubic threefolds: A stability condition

 {\bf Step 3.} ($\kb_1$-dimension of $\cat{A}_0$) Another good property of $\cat{A}_0$ is that its $\kb_1$-dimension is equal to 1, that is $\Hom^i(\kb_1,\cat{A}_0)=0$ if $i\neq0,1$.
 Indeed, by Step 2, we only need to show that $\Hom^2(\kb_1,\cat{A}_0)=0$.
 Let $C\in\cat{A}_0$.
 Then an easy computation, using Step 2, shows that

 by definition of torsion pair.

 {\bf Step 4.} (Inducing a bounded $t$-structure on $\cat{T}_Y$)\footnote{This step, which simplifies a previous version of our argument, was suggested to us by A.\ Kuznetsov.} Set $\cat{B}:=(\sigma_*\circ\Phi')(\cat{A}_0)\cap\cat{T}_Y$.
-The following result concludes the proof of part (i) of Theorem \ref{thm:tstruct2}.
+By Step $2$, the Ext-dimension of $\cat{B}$ is $2$.
+The following result concludes the proof of part (i) of Proposition \ref{prop:tstruct2}.

 \begin{lem} The category $\cat{B}$ is the heart of a bounded $t$-structure on $\cat{T}_Y$. \end{lem}